Robertation256/big_data_project/README.md

 4. Select all code in */ana_code/yz3919/topic_extraction.sc* and copy paste into shell.
 (When the last print command is reached, you may hit enter to run it)

 5. Outputs are printed directly in the sequence of all reviews topics, good business review topics and bad business review topics.

+# How to Run for Sentiment Analysis

+In **data_ingest/bz1037** is how data is transported to hdfs.
+The list of commands are contained in a rtf text file.

+In **etl_code/bz1037** is the mapreduce program of selecting the useful columns in a dataset.
+Both java and class files are provided.
+The result of the program are screenshoted in Sceenshot/bz1037/Clean folder.
+It can also be accessed in hdfs yelp_project/output_clean.

+In **profiling_code/bz1037**, there is the mapreduce program of counting total rows in a dataset.
+Both java and class files are provided.The result of the program are screenshoted in Sceenshot/bz1037/Clean folder.
+It can also be accessed in hdfs yelp_project/original_data_count.

+In **profiling_code/bz1037**, there is also yelp_profiling.sc that contains several spark sql queries written in Scala to gain a better understanding of the dataset.
+The screenshots of the program running can be found in Sceenshot/bz1037/Profile.
+To run the program, simply copy and paste the code into Scala interactive repl.

+All analytics code are contained in ana_code/bz1037_analytics.
+The yelp_find_topic_reviews.sc pulls out reviews with Machine Learning extracted topics (see partner yz3919's topic extraction ) sorted by ratings.
+The screenshots of the program running can be found in Sceenshot/bz1037/Analytics.
+The yelp_project.py conducts sentiment analysis on all reviews, computing a sentiment score for each review based on its positivity using TextBlob package.
+The sentiment score ranges from -1 to 1, with 1 being very positive and -1 being very negative.
+It is written in payspark, and the result can also be found in Sceenshot/bz1037/Analytics.
+To run the program, simply copy and paste the code into Pyspark shell.

+The final result of sentiment analysis shows the average of all review ratings is 3.73, on a scale of 1-5, while the predicted sentiment score is 0.235, on a scale of -1 to 1.
+We can see that both mean are slightly better than the mean of the evaluation metrics, indicating that people can quantify their feelings pretty well.